Michaelpalacce/SimpleSecrets/README.md

 ## Installation
 1. Create namespace simplesecrets
-2. (Optional) Create a new secret called encryptionkey.
+2. (Optional) Create a new secret called `encryptionkey`.
 If you don't do this manually the secret will be generated for you.
 3. Apply the Helm charts in simplesecrets namespace
 ~~~yaml
 apiVersion: v1